-In 2019 Electric Vehicle Charging stations were added at the Indian Meadow, Tiffin River, Blue Heron, and Wyandot Service Plazas.
+In 2019 Electric Vehicle Charging stations were added at the Indian Meadow, Tiffin River, Blue Heron, and Wyandot Service Plazas, with four (4) charging stalls each.
 The Electrify America stations offer CCS, CHAdeMO, and J1772TM connectors that feature 50 kilowatt (kW), 150kW and 350kW DC Fast Chargers.
-This means that almost every EV model on the road today can charge at one of the 16 available charging stations.
-Tesla Supercharger stations were installed in 2021 at the Blue Heron and Wyandot Service Plazas.
-Construction of Tesla Supercharger stations is underway at the Indian Meadow, Tiffin River, Great Lakes, Towpath, Mahoning Valley, and Glacier Hills Service Plazas and will be in service by the end of 2022.
+Tesla Supercharger stations were installed in 2021 at the Blue Heron and Wyandot Service Plazas and in 2023 at the Indian Meadow, Tiffin River, Great Lakes, Towpath, Mahoning Valley, and Glacier Hills Service Plazas.
+Expansion of electric vehicle charging stations is expected to continue in 2024, with the expectation that charging facilities will be constructed at the Erie Islands, Commodore Perry, Middle Ridge, Vermilion Valley, Portage, and Brady's Leap Service Plazas.